almugabo/openalex_qa/coverage/OpenAlex_venues.md

 Here we report on work done to match OpenAlex venues to Wikidata.

-**disclaimer**: I am not the only the one adding OpenAlex identifiers to Wikidata.
-This builds on work of several other wikidata volunteers.
-The approach described here are the one I use.

 **tldr**:

 - out of 97.225 scholarly journals in wikidata with an issn_l, 78% have an OpenAlex id (75.911) (up from 29k on March 11th)
-- from the 112.215 venues with an issn_l in OpenAlex, 67% have a wikidata identifier (75.541))
+- from the 112.215 venues with an issn_l in OpenAlex, 67% have a wikidata identifier (75.541)
 - more work needed to match OpenAlex venues to wikidata (and other identifiers), the best way to help is to add OpenAlex ids to wikidata

+**disclaimer:**
+I am not the only the one adding OpenAlex identifiers to Wikidata.
+This builds on work of several other wikidata volunteers.
+The approach described here are the one I use.

 ## 1. Background / Motivation